What about English website translations? Poor website translations are a challenge for English-speaking consumers

 In the mid 1990s, approximately 80 percent of all online content was in English – but less than a decade later, this percentage has dropped by almost half.
 About 45 percent of current online content is in the English language.

-According to the Google Consumer Barometer, English-speaking online shoppers experience the most difficulty with foreign websites than any other language group surveyed, reporting that the content is either not translated into English at all, or that it is poorly translated.
+According to the Google Consumer Barometer, English-speaking online shoppers experience more difficulty with foreign websites than any other language group surveyed.
+The English speakers surveyed reported that they often come across content that is either not translated at all, or that it is poorly translated.

 An average of 41 percent of online shoppers in Europe, Asia-Pacific, the Americas, the Middle East, and Africa report difficulties with translation when shopping online, compared to an average of 63 percent of English-speaking online shoppers from Canada, the United States, Ireland, the United Kingdom, New Zealand, and Australia.

-High-level translation – and localization – is more important now than ever before in ecommerce for businesses who wish to effectively engage on a global scale
+High-level translation and localization are more important now than ever before for businesses that wish to effectively engage on a global scale

 So, although it may be true that the global ecommerce market is becoming a lot more multilingual, there really isn’t a need for English-language shoppers to panic about not finding the products and services they need in their own native language – at least not yet.
 There are plenty of English-speaking online stores to go around.